knighthat/Kreate-docs/docs/dev/getting_started.md

 :::warning

 PR with empty description is more likely to be ignored, nobody wants to take their time to analyze your code.

-Best case senario, a maintainer will ask for details information before making a decision.
+Best case scenario, a maintainer will ask for details information before making a decision.

 :::